Mammoth Lakes Area Rock Climbing

 Weather station 0.2 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mammoth Lakes Area:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mammoth Lakes Area:

 Featured Route For Mammoth Lakes Area